Current IAS Board Members

 Now, 42 years later, our collection amounts to around 220 pieces of sculpture, nearly 100 prints, a weaving with skin inlays, and a rare hand-sewn sealskin intaglio depicting everyday events (igloo, dogsled, hunter, polar bear).
 We are traditionalists in our tastes, preferring “classic” period stonecut and stencil prints.
 Some of our favorite pieces are by Latcholassie, Miki, Tudlik, George Arluk, John Kavik, Jonas Faber, and Henry Evaluardjuk; and among our cherished prints are Sheouaks, Niviaksiaks, Parrs, and Kenojuaks.

 We’ve been regular Waddington’s auction bidders for many years, and vividly remember being approached by Harry Klamer after an auction at which he regularly outbid us – he said, by way of introduction, “We seem to have similar tastes.”
-We were later privileged to visit the Klamers at their home near Toronto, and see their remarkable Inuit
+We were later privileged to visit the Klamers at their home near Toronto, and see their remarkable Inuit collection.

 We now split our time between the NY State Finger Lakes (summers) and Santa Fe, NM (winters), and our collection is split roughly in proportion to the size of the 2 houses – ~ 1/3 in NY, and ~ 2/3 in NM.
 We strive to rotate the pieces on display at our Santa Fe house, but we’re lacking in discipline, so our favorites tend to stay out, while other pieces and prints are in storage mode.